dgonz64/rhfa-playground/README.md

      <title>React App</title>
 ```

-In order to write the component adaptor we need at least a render attribute.
+In order to write the component adaptor we need at least a `props` attribute.
 Let's write it in a new file called `src/skinOverride.js` whose contents are like this:

 ```javascript
     import React from 'react'